-Q: How safe is groov in terms of information security?
+Q: How safe is groov View in terms of information security?

-A: groov uses the same security as your bank: the latest 256-bit encryption, plus authentication with usernames and passwords.
-For communications over the Internet, we recommend a virtual private network (VPN).
+A: groov products use the same security as your bank: the latest 256-bit encryption, plus authentication with usernames and passwords.
+For communications over the internet, we recommend a virtual private network (VPN).